Start interactive tutorial

 🌱 How to start this project?

-The academy provides a virtual machine running a vulnerable version of Ubuntu Server (16.04.1) with a kernel affected by the Dirty Cow vulnerability (CVE-2016-5195).
+The academy provides a virtual machine with a vulnerable version of Ubuntu Server (16.04.1), running a kernel affected by the Dirty Cow vulnerability (CVE-2016-5195).

 • Check the kernel version of a Linux system.